survivejs/webpack-book/manuscript/loading/03_fonts.md

 W> Take care with SVGs if you have SVG specific image setup in place already.
 If you want to process font SVGs differently, set their definitions carefully.
 The *Loader Definitions* chapter covers alternatives.

+## Using Google Fonts

+[google-fonts-webpack-plugin](https://www.npmjs.com/package/google-fonts-webpack-plugin) can download Google Fonts to webpack build directory or connect to them using a CDN.

 ## Using Font Awesome

 The ideas above can be applied with [Font Awesome](https://www.npmjs.com/package/font-awesome).
 It's a collection of high-quality font icons you can refer to using CSS classes.